csc-training/summerschool/computer-platforms/docs/01_modules_make_batch_jobs.md

   user's environment
 - In this way, different compiler suites and application versions can be used more easily
-    * They basically just change where things are "pointing".
-So when you run `gcc` the loaded module decides whether you are using version 4.9 or 5.3 or 6.0 and so on
+    * Changing compiler module loads automatically also correct versions of libraries
-    * Most programs require loading a module to be accessible
+    * Loading a module for application sets up the correct environment with single command

 # Common module commands